Admissions: Master’s Degree Programs

 An official TOEFL or IELTS score report if English is not a native or customary language of instruction (copies will not be accepted).
 Applicants must achieve at least a 100 on the iBT version of the TOEFL or a 7.0 on the IELTS examination (minimum of 6.5 in each section) to be given full consideration for admission.
 See additional information on requirements related to English as a second language below.

-- If applying to the M.E.Sc. or M.F.S. program, please be sure to include a list of three potential advisers on the application form.
-Please also attach as an addendum to the personal statement a short paragraph for each of the listed advisers describing why you would like them to serve as your adviser on your intended research.
-Please be sure to link your research interests with theirs to help connect how they may be able to best advise you on your project.
+- If applying to the M.E.Sc. or M.F.S. program, please include a list of three potential advisers on the application form.
+As an addendum to the personal statement, please provide a short paragraph for each listed adviser describing why you would like them to serve as your intended research adviser.
+Please include how your research interests align and how they may subsequently advise you on your project.

-Note: Additional documents beyond those listed above will not be reviewed and may be discarded at the end of the admissions cycle.
+Note: Additional documents beyond those aforementioned will not be reviewed and may be discarded at the end of the admissions cycle.

 All application materials should be uploaded to the electronic application form.
 Materials cannot be returned, copied, or forwarded to third parties.

-All applicants must hold a bachelor’s-level degree and demonstrate satisfactory academic achievement, but there are no arbitrary standards or cutoffs for test scores or grade-point averages, with the exception of English language ability (TOEFL and IELTS).
+All applicants must hold a bachelor’s-level degree and demonstrate satisfactory academic achievement.
+There are no arbitrary standards or cutoffs for test scores or grade-point averages, except for English language ability (TOEFL and IELTS).
 Letters of reference from individuals who can evaluate the applicant’s scholarship, professional activities, leadership skills, and career goals are especially valuable.
 Letters from undergraduate professors and/or professional supervisors are preferred.
 The School looks for students capable of making effective contributions to scientific knowledge or to professional service in addressing environmental problems.
-Special weight is given to relevant experiences obtained subsequent to graduation from college.
-Clarity regarding professional career goals is a critically important part of the applicant’s personal statement.
-Faculty review teams read the applications submitted to the master’s degree programs.
-Final admissions decisions rest on an integrated assessment of the components described above.
+Special weight is given to relevant experiences obtained after graduation from college.
+Clarity regarding professional career goals is critically important in the applicant’s personal statement.
+Faculty review teams read the applications submitted to the master’s degree programs, and final admissions decisions rest on an integrated assessment of the components described above.

 English as a Second Language Training Requirement

 Applicants for whom English is not a native or customary language of university instruction must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-We require a minimum TOEFL score of 100 on the Internet test.
+We require a minimum TOEFL score of 100 on the exam.
 A minimum overall score of band 7.0 is required on the IELTS, with a minimum of 6.5 in each section.
 Please note that we will only accept the iBT version of the TOEFL examination.
 When taking either test, applicants should indicate the School’s Institution Code Number 3996; no department code is necessary.
 Additional information about TOEFL can be found at www.ets.org/toefl.
 Information about IELTS can be found at www.ielts.org.
-Official test results will be sent directly to the School by the testing service and generally take two to three weeks to arrive.
+The testing service will send official test results directly to the School and generally take two to three weeks to arrive.

-Applicants who are required to submit the TOEFL or IELTS must also submit a supplemental essay (300 words maximum) detailing all educational, research, and/or work and internship experience related to the English language.
-The Admissions Committee may follow up with a phone interview to assist in determining English proficiency.
+Applicants required to submit the TOEFL or IELTS must also submit a supplemental essay (300 words maximum) detailing all educational, research, and/or work and internship experience related to the English language.
 As a condition of acceptance, it may be required that applicants for whom English is a second language, whose undergraduate degree work has not been conducted in English, or whose application suggests such a need, complete a six-week instructional program in written and spoken English conducted by Yale Summer Session.
 More information will be provided to those students who may qualify for this requirement.